 Applicable PRC laws and regulations currently restrict foreign ownership of companies that provide value-added telecommunications services in China.
 In addition to this restriction, there currently exist other regulatory restrictions on foreign investments into a variety of industries in China into which we had invested through the holding of minority ownership of certain domestic companies.
-To comply with these foreign ownership restrictions, our wholly owned subsidiary Qianxiang Shiji Technology Development (Beijing) Co., Ltd, or Qianxiang Shiji, has entered into series of contractual arrangements with Beijing Qianxiang Tiancheng Technology Development Co., Ltd., or Qianxiang Tiancheng, and its shareholders; our wholly owned subsidiary Shanghai Renren Automobile Technology Development Co., Ltd., or Shanghai Changda, as well as with Shanghai Jieying Automobile Sales Co., Ltd., or Shanghai Jieying, and their respective shareholders; and our wholly owned subsidiary Qianxiang Lianhe Technology Development (Beijing) Co., Ltd., or Qianxiang Lianhe Technology Development (Beijing) Co., Ltd., or Qianxiang Lianhe Technology Development (Beijing) Co., Ltd., or Qianxiang Lianhe, has also entered into series of contractual arrangements with Beijing Qianxiang Yixin Technology Development Co., Ltd., or Qianxiang tianhe, has also entered into series of contractual arrangements with Beijing Qianxiang Yixin Technology Development Co., Ltd., or Qianxiang Yixin, and its shareholders.
+To comply with these foreign ownership restrictions, our wholly owned subsidiary Qianxiang Shiji Technology Development (Beijing) Co., Ltd., or Qianxiang Shiji, has entered into series of contractual arrangements with Beijing Qianxiang Tiancheng Technology Development Co., Ltd., or Qianxiang Tiancheng, and its shareholders; our wholly owned subsidiary Shanghai Renren Automobile Technology Co., Ltd., or Renren Automobile, has entered into series of contractual arrangements with Shanghai Qianxiang Changda Internet Information Technology Development Co., Ltd., or Shanghai Changda, as well as with Shanghai Jieying Automobile Sales Co., Ltd., or Qianxiang Jieying, and their respective shareholders; and our wholly owned subsidiary Qianxiang Lianhe Technology Development (Beijing) Co., Ltd., or Qianxiang Lianhe, has also entered into series of contractual arrangements with Beijing Qianxiang Yixin Technology Development Co., Ltd., or Qianxiang Yixin, and its shareholders.
 These agreements enable us to:

-- exercise effective control over Qianxiang Tiancheng, Qianxiang Changda, Shanghai Jieying, Qianxiang Yixin and their respective subsidiaries through powers of attorney and business operations agreements; - receive substantially all of the economic benefits of Qianxiang Tiancheng, Qianxiang Changda, Shanghai Jieying, Qianxiang Yixin and their respective subsidiaries in the form of service and license fees in consideration for the technical services provided, and the intellectual property rights licensed, by Qianxiang Shiji, Shanghai Renren Automobile and Qianxiang Lianhe; and - have an exclusive option to purchase all of the equity interests in Qianxiang Tiancheng, Qianxiang Changda, Shanghai Jieying, and Qianxiang Yixin when and to the extent permitted under PRC laws, regulations and legal procedures.
+- exercise effective control over Qianxiang Tiancheng, Qianxiang Changda, Shanghai Jieying, Qianxiang Yixin and their respective subsidiaries through powers of attorney and business operations agreements; - · receive substantially all of the economic benefits of Qianxiang Tiancheng, Qianxiang Changda, Shanghai Jieying, Qianxiang Yixin and their respective subsidiaries in the form of service and license fees in consideration for the technical services provided, and the intellectual property rights licensed, by Qianxiang Shiji, Shanghai Renren Automobile and Qianxiang Lianhe; and - · have an exclusive option to purchase all of the equity interests in Qianxiang Tiancheng, Qianxiang Changda, Shanghai Jieying, and Qianxiang Yixin when and to the extent permitted under PRC laws, regulations and legal procedures.

 We have been, and are expected to continue to be, dependent on our contractual arrangements with Qianxiang Tiancheng, Qianxiang Changda, Shanghai Jieying, Qianxiang Yixin and their respective shareholders to operate substantially all of our business in China as long as PRC law does not allow us to directly operate such business in China.
 We rely on our consolidated affiliated entities, namely Qianxiang Tiancheng, Qianxiang Changda, Shanghai Jieying, Qianxiang Yixin and their respective subsidiaries, to maintain or renew their respective qualifications, licenses or permits necessary for our business in China.
 We believe that under our contractual arrangements, we have substantial control over our consolidated affiliated entities and their respective shareholders to renew, revise or enter into new contractual arrangements prior to the expiration of the current arrangements on terms that would enable us to continue to operate our business in China after the expiration of the current arrangements, or pursuant to certain amendments and changes of the current applicable PRC laws, regulations and rules on terms that would enable us to continue to operate our business in China legally.
-For a detailed description of the risks associated with our corporate structure and the contractual arrangements that support our corporate structure, see "Item 4.B-Business Overview-Regulation."
-For a detailed description of the risks Related to Our Corporate Structure and the Regulation of our Business."
+For a detailed description of the regulatory environment that necessitates the adoption of our corporate structure, see "Item 4.B-Business Overview-Regulation."
+For a detailed description of the risks associated with our corporate structure and the contractual arrangements that support our corporate structure, see "Item 3.D-Key Information-Risk Factors-Risks Related to Our Corporate Structure and the Regulation of our Business."